Nhenda Camp - Cahora Bassa

-Our Nhenda camp is based on the banks of the Cahora Bassa Dam in the Tete province of Mozambique.
-The area covers 1 000 000 acres of wild free roaming land that borders the dam for 60 miles.
-The habitat consists mostly of mountains with thick bush, cut through by many dry river beds.
-This is a true unspoilt wilderness boasting unbelievable sunsets over the lake.
+Our Nhenda camp is based on the northern banks of Cahora Bassa Lake in the Tete province of Mozambique.
+The area covers 700 000 acres of wild, free roaming land that borders the waters edge for 60 miles.
+The habitat consists of mountains with thick bush, scarred by many dry river beds.
+This is a truly unspoilt wilderness boasting unbelievable sunsets over the water.

-Our area is well known in the hunting community for some of the largest crocodiles in Africa. the average size of crocodiles here are 14 feet and some even stretching the tape to 17,5 feet.
-The area is also home to a very healthy population of leopard, each year we have the privilege of hunting giant Tom’s.
+Our area is well known in the hunting community for some of the largest crocodiles in Africa.
+The average size of crocodiles here is 14 feet with some stretching the tape to 18 feet.
+The area is also home to a very healthy population of leopard of which we have the privilege of hunting.

-We collect our clients from the Tete airport where we begin our 4 hour car journey to the dam.
-Once there we transfer over to one of our boats which will take us across the water to our camp.
+We collect our clients from the Tete International airport where we begin our 4 hour car journey to the lake.
+Once there we transfer over to one of our boats which will take us across the water to our Nhenda camp.
+Our main hunting focus in the area is on Hippopotamus, Crocodile and Leopard.

 Niassa - Northern Mozambique